MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

     - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was sycned from onpremises directory using Azure AD Connect.
 Read-only.
     - `[Name <String>]`: Name of the extension property.
 Not nullable.
     - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
 UserGroupOrganizationDeviceApplication
   - `[GroupMembershipClaims <String>]`: Configures the groups claim issued in a user or OAuth 2.0 access token that the application expects.
-To set this attribute, use one of the following valid string values:NoneSecurityGroup: For security groups and Azure AD rolesAll: This will get all of the security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of
+To set this attribute, use one of the following string values: None, SecurityGroup (for security groups and Azure AD roles), All (this gets all security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
   - `[HomeRealmDiscoveryPolicies <IMicrosoftGraphHomeRealmDiscoveryPolicy[]>]`:
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.